Terreii/use-pouchdb/docs/basics/update.md

 Your todos sync between your tabs, while the filter state is local!

-Next: we going to extent syncing between browsers/machines.
+Next: we going to implement syncing between different browsers/devices.